SteelCompendium/compendium/docs/Classes/Troubadour/3rd-Level Features/3rd-Level Class Act Features/Foil.md

 # Foil

-Select one creature within line of effect at the start of an encounter.
-You have a double edge on power rolls made against, or in competition with, your target.
-Likewise, the target also has a double edge on power rolls made against, or in competition with, you.
-If the target dies, you can select a new target at the start of the next round.
+Choose one creature within line of effect at the start of an encounter.
+You have a double edge on power rolls made against or in competition with that creature.
+The chosen creature also has a double edge on power rolls made against or in competition with you.
+If the creature dies, you can choose a new foil at the start of the next round.